jieuncodes/dish-dash-backend-recap/README.md

 # Dish Dash

+## Backend

+- Edit Restaurant
-## Restaurant Model
+- Delete Restaurant

+- See Categories
+- See Restaurants by Category (pagination)
+- See Restaurants (pagination)
-- name
+- See Restaurant

-- category
+- Create Dish
-- address
+- Edit Dish
-- coverImage
+- Delete Dish